Arro/mongo-airtable/README.md

 ----------
 Install MongoDB using `brew install mongodb` or similar.

-Let's say you wanted your mongodb database to be called `main` and your collection (which maps to a table in Airtable) to be called `songs`.
+Let's say you wanted your mongodb database to be called "main" and your collection (which maps to a table in Airtable) to be called "songs".
+The Airtable view is called "Main View".

 Run `mongo` and type: